Merci-chao/userChrome.js/README.md

 ## Changelog
 📥 [Download the Lastest Version](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js)

+**Version 4.7.2**
+- Fixed an issue that could cause the "Reopen Closed Tab" to stop functioning and prevent closed windows from being fully unloaded.

 **Version 4.7.1**
 - Fixed an issue when switching between a tab and a tab inside a collapsed tab group, where one of them belonged to a split view.
 - The New Tab button now has an animation when the tab bar switches between scrollable and non-scrollable.